forvaidya/azure-pipelines-env/questions.md

 + GDPR / Region specific considerations for specific locale ?
 + Can customer deploy service using AWS marketplace ?

+## Use of 3d pty services
++ Email Providers
++ Google Analytics
++ New Relic / Splunk
++ ????

+## Application IAM
+Which Identity provider you use for external customers ?
+Okta ?
+Aws Cognito
+???

+Any other -- I don't have much knowledge / experience in that domain.
 ## AWS Cost considerations, Security, Disaster Recovery etc ?

+## Active directory
+Which SSO system do you use
+MS Active Direcoty ?
+Google Apps
+Anything else ?

+## Internal Email etc ?
+Microsoft Exchange
+Google Apps
+???